tadmccorkle/AoC/2022/README.md

 Me taking a stab at AoC 2022 with Rust.

-Produce solutions for a particular day by running the following from this directory:
+Produce solutions for a particular day by adding the input data set to `input/day{XX}.txt` and running the following from this directory:

 ```sh
 cargo run --bin day<num>